chef-boneyard/chef-web-docs-2016/includes_server_rbac/includes_server_rbac_permissions_global.rst

      - |permission create| This permission is required for any user who uses the ``knife [object] create`` argument to interact with objects on the |chef server|.
    * - |webui permission list|
      - |permission list| This permission is required for any user who uses the ``knife [object] list`` argument to interact with objects on the |chef server|.

+These permissions set the default permissions for the following |chef server| object types: clients, cookbooks, data bags, environments, groups, nodes, roles, and sandboxes.